25Stephen/25Stephen.github.io/_pages/about.md

   - /about.html
 ---

-I am an early-career Atmospheric and Big Data scientist passionate about unraveling the intricate interactions among Earth's spheres and their impact on health.
-Currently serving as a Teaching and Research Assistant under the guidance of Dr. Edmund Yamba at Kwame Nkrumah University of Science and Technology (KNUST) in Ghana, I earned my bachelor's degree in Meteorology and Climate Science from the same institution.
+I am an early-career Atmospheric and Big Data scientist driven by a fervent interest in uncovering the complex interplay within Earth's various spheres and their consequential effects.
+Presently, I am pursuing graduate studies in Computational Science at Florida State University.
+Prior to this, I earned my bachelor's degree in Meteorology and Climate Science from Kwame Nkrumah University of Science and Technology (KNUST) in Ghana.

 <!-- Proficient in high and low-level programming languages—Python, R, Fortran, and shell—I leverage my skills to analyze data from various sources, including satellites, climate models, and atmospheric reanalysis. -->